AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 Likened to "escape hatches," the facilities for unchecked programming are explicit in Ada.
-Their use is very clear in the source code, and is relatively heavy: each mechanism is provided by the language in the form of a generic library function that must be specified in a context clause ("with-clause") at the top of the file, and then instantiated prior to use (like any generic).
+Their use is very clear in the source code, and is relatively heavy: each mechanism is provided by the language in the form of a generic library subprogram that must be specified in a context clause ("with-clause") at the top of the file, and then instantiated prior to use, like any generic.
 For an introduction to generic units in Ada, see that section in the introductory Ada course:
 :doc:`Introduction to Ada </courses/intro-to-ada/chapters/generics>`